TritonDataCenter/manta-physusage/README.md

 1. Install the scripts in this directory onto an [SDC](https://github.com/joyent/sdc) headnode.
-These examples use the path /var/tmp/manta-physusage on the headnode.
+These examples use the path /var/tmp/manta-physusage on the headnode, and the scripts depend on that.
 2. On the headnode, run the `./deploy-and-run.sh` script.
 This copies the per-CN script over to each Manta storage CN, runs it, and fetches the results into the current directory.
+3. Separately run a summary job on the daily mako dumps already in Manta:

+       ./manta-summarize-makos

-It can take several minutes to run this script on large deployments.
+   This job can take a few minutes on large deployments.

-3. cat all the output files together and feed them to `./manta-physusage-summary'
+4. Concatenate the output files from the above job with the output files on each headnode and feed them to `manta-physusage-summary`.

 Here's an example using a test datacenter called "emy10" that has just one Manta storage CN (the headnode itself).
 First, copy the files to the headnode: